You Can Make A Difference

-The goal of advertising is to make us discontented so we will buy whatever they're selling.
+The goal of advertising is to make us discontented so we'll buy whatever they're selling.
 Marketers try to convince us that we need their product to improve our lives, that we'll be more interesting, sexier, and happier if we just buy now.
 That message is constant.

-The innate drive that we all have for self-improvement is used to get us to buy something that will supposedly meet that need.
+The innate drive that we all have for self-improvement is used to get us to buy something that promises to meet that need.
 But the excitement of a new acquisition fades quickly, and we have to buy again and again for less and less enjoyment.

 Stay out of that trap.
 Notice your reactions to magazines (especially fashion and lifestyle publications), TV, and social media.

 When you see something you think you want, ask yourself, "Do I really want or need this, or am I just responding to clever marketing?"
 If you didn't even know the product existed until you saw it in the store or online, pause before letting yourself buy.
 Even 24 hours can help you think more clearly.

 There are other steps you can take to blunt your "buy it now" tendencies.
 Delete shopping apps from your phone, unsubscribe from sale notifications, remove your credit card details from online store accounts, and carry only cash when shopping.